 I don’t add a lot of seasonings because there is plenty with the spaghetti sauce.
-I just add a bit of salt and pepper in with the meat, or whatever I have on hand that sounds good.
+Just add a bit of salt and pepper in with the meat, or whatever I have on hand that sounds good.
 Ready made taco seasoning or fajita packets work really well too in order to add a bunch of flavor.

 Then you’re done in less than 20 minutes y’all!!
 If you want the top of the cheese more browned you could increase temp at end to 360 degrees to 400 for a few minutes.

 Ninja Air Fryer Stuffed Peppers

 Ready for more air fryer ground beef recipes in under 30 minutes, we have them!

 - Our air fryer empanadas are great as an appetizer or main dish.
 Using pie crust they’re super simple to throw together.
 Using spicy sausage instead of hamburger works great too.

 - We’ve made frozen taquitos in air fryer before.
 Those can have a beef or chicken filling.
 Either way it’s the best way to get them crispy.

 Another great dinner idea is to make a stuffed bell pepper casserole.
 All you do is precook the meat and then throw everything together, no stuffing necessary.
 Give these a whirl and let us know if you “tweak” them in a way we might want to try the next time we make these.
 There are SO many variations I tell you, and they’re all so good.